eugland/bisector/paper.md

 ```

 To further complicate semantic similarity detection, many software projects engage in parallel development, wherein code fragments are derived or adapted from a common upstream repository but evolve independently in downstream forks.
 This phenomenon occurs when two systems share sufficiently similar functional goals, yet operate under significantly different architectural or contextual constraints.
 A canonical example of this is the relationship between Microsoft Edge and Google Chromium, where both browsers share a common codebase but diverge in platform integration, telemetry, and feature-specific adaptations.

+- existing automatic problem locator often works on the same temporal domain meaning that it checks where in the current file at this point in time is the error.

+- the idea is check current plan then next plan then